-The late fourteenth-century Monk’s Dormitory is one of the most spectacular Medieval English halls and since 1856 it has functioned as a library.
-Purcell transformed the dormitory into an exhibition space displaying Durham Cathedral’s collection, featuring prised objects such as the Anglo-Saxon stones.
+The late fourteenth-century Monk’s Dormitory is one of the most spectacular Medieval English halls and since 1856, it has functioned as a library.
+Purcell transformed the dormitory into an exhibition space displaying Durham Cathedral’s collection, featuring cherished objects such as the Anglo-Saxon stones.

 Our team also made the dormitory an accessible space by adding a new lift, incorporating sensitive lighting design, whilst also ensuring its use as a working library.

-Purcell designed a new shop within the cathedral's 13th-century undercroft.
+Purcell have designed a new shop within the cathedral's 13th-Century undercroft.
 The minimalist design of new glazed screens enhances the Medieval architecture whilst creating an exquisite space for the shop and restaurant.

 The cathedral’s in-house team manufactured the furniture and great care was taken over lighting and material choice to ensure it would complement the historic context and architecture.